 The preparation of congee is really very simple:

 Cook the rice with the lid on for 4-6 hours on very mild fire.
 In earlier times, wood-heated stoves were used but nowadays I recommend using the crockpot so there is no need to worry about burning it.
 I personally use the Ninja Instant Cooker.
 It is programmable, multifunctional, safe and most importantly has an inner container with a ceramic surface.
 Some of the ingredients, in contact with metal, change properties in an undesirable manner.
 I use this pot, even a slightly older model, for a few years and I am very satisfied.
 It is definitely worth trying.

-Congee is not just a food but also a great base for therapeutic concoctions.
+Congee is not just food but also a great base for therapeutic concoctions.
 Although rice itself benefits the spleen and stomach, we can enrich it with other ingredients, which we choose according to the patient’s needs.

 Here are just a few examples:

 Adzuki beans – diuretic properties, heal swelling and gout

 Apricot kernels – cough and asthma